bluzky/raga/README.md

 1. Go to the query interface at `/query`
 2. Enter your question in the text field
 3. The system will:
-   - Process your query
+   - Generate an embedding for your query using Ollama locally
    - Perform a similarity search to find relevant document chunks
    - Send the query and retrieved context to Groq API
    - Display the response with source documents

-## System Architecture
+## Architecture

 1. **Database:**
-   - Schema for documents (id, title, content, date)
+   - Document storage with title and content
+   - Document chunking with vector embeddings
+   - Query history tracking

+2. **Embedding Generation:**
+   - Local embedding generation using Ollama with nomic-embed-text
-   - Schema for embeddings (id, document_id, embedding_vector)
+   - No need for external API calls for embeddings
-   - pgvector setup for vector similarity

-2. **Groq API Integration:**
+   - Privacy-preserving as text never leaves your machine

+3. **LLM Integration:**
-   - HTTP client to call Groq API
+   - Groq API for high-quality responses
+   - Context enrichment with retrieved documents
-   - Text processing for queries and responses
+   - Source attribution in responses

-3. **Phoenix Components:**
+4. **UI Components:**
-   - Controllers and views for document management
+   - Document management interface
-   - LiveView for the query interface
+   - Interactive query interface with LiveView
-   - Simple responsive UI

-4. **Helper Modules:**
-   - Document chunking logic
-   - Vector similarity calculation
-   - Context preparation for LLM

-## Implementation Notes

-This implementation uses a deterministic vector generation approach for text embeddings since Groq doesn't currently have a dedicated embeddings API.
-In a production system, you would typically use a dedicated embeddings API from providers like OpenAI, Cohere, or others.
+   - Real-time feedback during processing

-## Limitations
+## Limitations and Future Enhancements

-This is a learning project and has the following limitations:
+This is a learning project with some limitations:

 - No authentication or user management
 - Limited error handling
-- Simple embedding generation (not using a true embedding model)
+- Basic document chunking strategy

+Potential enhancements:
+- Use Ollama for both embedding and LLM (fully offline operation)
+- Implement more sophisticated chunking strategies
+- Add user authentication
+- Add document categorization